Yazan-Hammad/EventHub/NOTES.md

 ## What I'd improve with more time

-- **Passwordless Auth for Attendees**: Authentication for attendees was intentionally made passwordless (via Email-OTP) to make using the website significantly easier, faster, and more accessible for attendees.
 - **Organizer Authentication & 2FA**: Authentication for organizers is distinct and depends on username and password authentication (with JWT).
 In future work, Two-Factor Authentication (2FA) will be implemented for organizers to bolster security for managing events.
 - **Registration Process Optimizations**: Optimizations for the registration process to handle higher concurrency and smoother workflows.
-- **Security Note on OTP Preview**: The "Show email" button / Ethereal preview is not a secure production method and is included strictly for presentation and demonstration purposes.
 - **Pre-Payment Category**: Add a pre-payment category/status to registrations where paying a portion of the registration cost ensures genuine commitment from users to attend the event.
 - **Update & Cancel Registrations**: Add features allowing users to update their registration details or cancel their registration.
 - **Conditional Cash Back Policy**: Cancelling a registration will not guarantee a cash back / refund unless it has not affected the full capacity of the event.